junxit/us-congress-bills-111/metadata.md

 - 2009-06-24 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S7022)
 - 2009-06-24 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7022)
 - 2009-06-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7022)
+- 2009-06-25 — Message on Senate action sent to the House.
+- 2009-06-25 — Received in the House.
+- 2009-06-25 — Referred to the House Committee on the Judiciary.